rkgIITBh/data-structures.github.io/HTML/avlTree.md

 - A single left followed by a single right rotation.

 The two rotations types are shown in the figures below.
 In the first figure we consider the tri-node configuration forming a zig-zag pattern.
 The first rotation converts the tri-node configuration to zig-zig pattern.
-Therefore, a single right rotation can restore the balance factors of the node.
+Then, one more single right rotation can restore the balance factors of the node.
 <p align="center">
 <img src="../images/avlDoubleLR.jpg">
 </p>